Transfer my domain?

-You should understand how your registrar works with you and hosts domain names from this information.
+You should understand how your domain name provider works with you.

-Step 3: Request a UDAI from your current registrar
+Step 3: Request an authorisation code (UDAI) from your current registrar.

-You must confirm that you are authorising a change to your domain name, to your registrar.
-As proof of this, contact your current registrar and ask for a Unique Domain Authentication ID (UDAI).
-Some registrars or domain name providers offer automated UDAI generation.
+You must confirm that you are authorising a change to your domain name to your registrar.
+As proof of this, contact your current registrar and ask for an authorisation code (UDAI).
+Some registrars or domain name providers automate this, whilst others you will need to contact directly.
 This function is usually accessed by logging into your registrar account and going to your dashboard.

 Learn more about getting a UDAI

-Step 4: Use the UDAI to confirm the domain transfer to the new registrar
+Step 4: Use the authorisation code (UDAI) to confirm the domain transfer to the new registrar.

-Once you have your UDAI, contact your new registrar.
+Once you have your authorisation code (UDAI), contact your new registrar.
 Ask if they need any more information to do the transfer.
 You may be able to enter your UDAI in your new registrar’s dashboard too.